PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 11:33:12
+Last updated: 2024-04-06 11:33:45
-Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco
+Random Quote: Death can be the greatest opportunity of your life. - Berlin